microsoft/semantic-kernel/samples/apps/copilot-chat-app/webapp/README.md

 ### Step 2: Configuring Copilot Chat to use the certificate

-1. In the WebApp `.env` file, uncomment the following lines and populate with your respective certificate and key files generated in the step above.
+1. In the webapp `.env` file, uncomment the following lines and populate with your respective certificate and key files generated in the step above.
     ```
     ...
     # To enable HTTPS, uncomment the following lines